jelsonjay/typescript/README.md

 # TypeScript

-I'm learn typescript, all valid javascript code is also typescript code.
+learn typescript, all valid javascript code is also typescript code.